sjud/leptos_tauri_from_scratch/README.md

     }
 }
 ```
-and add a generic fallback file.
+and add this to `src-org/src/fallback.rs`
 ```rust
 use axum::{
     body::Body,